Contrasting Bragg Gaming Group (OTCMKTS:BRGGF) & Bragg Gaming Group (NASDAQ:BRAG)

 |N/A

-0.0% of Bragg Gaming Group shares are owned by institutional investors.
-Comparatively, 3.1% of Bragg Gaming Group shares are owned by institutional investors.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+0.0% of Bragg Gaming Group shares are held by institutional investors.
+Comparatively, 3.1% of Bragg Gaming Group shares are held by institutional investors.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary